 If you find yourself tense (maybe you are clenching your jaw or your body is tight), take some time to do something for yourself to relax.
 Maybe you want to check out one of these apps to help with relaxation.
 After you've had some time to relax, try to do something fun to get your whole family laughing.
 We played charades the other night and it was amazing.
 We laughed A LOT as a whole family and it was perfect.
 Carve out some time to connect with each other in a meaningful way and create some fun, playful memories as a family together.

-For some coping skills you can practice with your kids, check out these free coping skills dice in my Free Resource Library.
+For some coping skills you can practice with your kids, check out these free coping skills dice and the coping skills plan in my Free Resource Library.
 Just subscribe to my email list below to receive the password.
 I'm updating and adding new content often.